WENAIJA LITERARY CONTEST:

 The judges’ decision is final and no individual correspondence can be entered into.
 Judges are unable to comment on individual entries.
 Judging is fair and unbiased.
 NSSF WeNaija Contest reserves the right to change the panel of judges without notice.

-Worldwide copyright of each entry remains with the author but the NSSF WeNaija Contest has unrestricted rights to publish the winning and highly commended poems, short stories, flash fiction stories and extracts from any of these stories.
+Worldwide copyright of each entry remains with the author but the NSSF WeNaija Contest has unrestricted rights to publish the winning and highly commended poems, short stories, non-fiction prose, flash fiction stories and extracts from any of these stories.

 Results & Awards

 Winners and highly commended poets will be notified by email in January 2023.
 The winning entries will be announced on the NSSF social media platforms and through our various media correspondence.